transformationflow/transformationflow.github.io/docs/index.md

 We are a remote, specialist team of Google Cloud Certified [Professional Data Engineers](https://cloud.google.com/learn/certification/data-engineer) who build data automation solutions, capabilities and products on Google Cloud.
 We have been working exclusively with Google Cloud and BigQuery since 2017.

 ## How we do it
-We use [BigQuery](https://cloud.google.com/bigquery) as the foundation for everything we do, in addition to complementary Google Cloud products such as:
+We use [BigQuery](https://cloud.google.com/bigquery) as a foundation, in addition to complementary Google Cloud products such as:

 - [Google Cloud Storage](https://cloud.google.com/storage) for file ingestion, storage and backup
 - [Pub/Sub](https://cloud.google.com/pubsub) for streaming data, messaging and scheduled query monitoring